 12. AMAZON ADS

 Even more complex than Facebook ads, Amazon ads have a steep learning curve but can be very successful for all authors.
 For traditionally published books, a publisher may take the lead on this.
 For indie authors, the portal to your Amazon Ad dashboard is via your Kindle Direct Publishing (KDP) dashboard.
-There are excellent tutorials out there that describe this process far better than I can.
-Check out David Gaughran, Dave Chesson/Kindlepreneur, Bryan Cohen, and Brian Meeks.
+Here's my Amazon Ad Guide or checkout these excellent tutorials from book marketing pros: David Gaughran, Dave Chesson/Kindlepreneur, Bryan Cohen, and Brian Meeks.
 (Note: Some of these are affiliate links.*)

 13. BOOKBUB FEATURED DEAL (AND ADS)